 There is nothing quite like a fresh bouquet of flowers.
 I always have flowers on my kitchen table.
 There is something about slipping each flower in the vase and just focusing on the beauty at hand.
 Even my simple designs garner a smile and a hug when I share a bouquet with others.

-Did you know that most cut-flowers purchased in the U.S. come from South America?
+Did you know that about 80% of cut-flowers purchased in the U.S. come from South America and other countries?
 Concerns over the carbon footprint of this standard has spurred a "local flower movement".
 Just like produce, locally-grown flowers stay fresh longer, help the local economy, and support your local farmer, or farmher in many cases.
-When it comes to sourcing local flowers, Debra Prinzing literally wrote the book on the topic listing site—how cool is that?
+When it comes to sourcing local flowers, Debra Prinzing literally wrote the book on the topic and created an organization, Slow Flowers, that brings U.S. flower farmers together and provides a listing site so consumers, like you, can search and connect with a nearby flower grower--how cool is that?

 Some of our customers happen to be cut-flower growers and we thought it would be fun to find out more about their passion, and if they had any tips for new cut-flower growers.